rethinkdb/rethinkdb/NOTES.md

 RethinkDB 2.2.0 now comes with official packages for Ubuntu 15.10 (Wily Werewolf) and CentOS 7.

-We no longer provide packages for Ubuntu 10.04 (Lucid Lynx).
+We no longer provide packages for Ubuntu 10.04 (Lucid Lynx), which has reached end of life.

 ## New features ##